Maternal and Neonatal Tetanus Elimination (MNTE)

 In 1989, the 42nd World Health Assembly called for the elimination of neonatal tetanus by 1995.
 The following year, the 1990 World Summit for Children listed neonatal tetanus elimination as one of its goals, and the goal was again endorsed by the 44th World Health Assembly in 1991

-Due to slow implementation of the recommended MNT elimination strategies, the target date for the attainment of elimination by all countries was postponed to 2000.
-In 1999, when progress towards the attainment of the global elimination goal was reviewed by UNICEF, WHO and UNFPA, the Initiative was re-constituted (see below) and elimination of maternal tetanus was added to the goal with a 2005 target date, which was later shifted to 2015.
+Due to slow implementation of the recommended MNTE strategies, the target date for the attainment of elimination by all countries was postponed to 2000.
+In 1999, when progress towards the attainment of the global elimination goal was reviewed by UNICEF, WHO and UNFPA, the Initiative was re-constituted and elimination of maternal tetanus was added to the goal with a 2005 target date, which was later shifted to 2015.
 By the end of 2015, there was still 21 countries that have not yet attained the elimination, and down to 18 countries by the end of 2016, and 16 countries by the end of June 2017- More details available under the partnership section.

 WHO estimates that in 2015 (the latest year for which estimates are available), 34,019 newborns died from NT, a 96% reduction from the situation in the late 1980s.